nearform/udaru/docs/overview.md

 ### Template Policies

-In order to reduce complexity and duplication Udaru introduces template Policies.
+In order to reduce complexity and duplication Udaru introduces Policy Templates.

 For an example let's assume we want to create a generic Policy "can read document".